JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ## Known bugs

 - Sometimes when unlocking a research from a new category, the selectable block UI will not update until you exit the sector and enter again or receive another item.
 - Serpulo Events trigger "Produce Slag on Serpulo" might not be accurate when viewing with a tracker.
+- On the "Basin" sector in Erekir campaign, the AI might not launch attack on the player, stacking massive quantities of units in their bases.
+- When playing with the death link option, it is possible that the client stop receiving and sending death link signal.
+Restarting the game will solve the issue.

 ## Report a bug.
 You can report bugs that you find in the game's thread in the Archipelago Discord server, you can find the Discord invite on the Archipelago website.
 You can find the game's thread by searching "Mindustry" in the "future-game-design" section.